 1- If you don’t know who you are, you can’t really be true to yourself.

 Your values are who you are, not who you think you should be.
-Don’t list the values that society, parents, friends, colleagues … say you should-have, could-have or ought-to have in life.
+Don’t list the values that society, parents, friends, and colleagues … say you should have, could have or ought to have in life.
 Rather, mention the ones that are important to you.
 Our values are unique to each of us.
-They are like a compass, pointing the right direction to us and making sure we stay true to ourselves.
+They are like a compass, pointing in the right direction to us and making sure we stay true to ourselves.

 People work for different reasons.
 Most of us work for money, to pay our bills or meet our needs, but the amount of financial security and income can differ for each of us.
 For others, contribution is also important.
-Some of us like to do it from time to time, as others like to do this for most of their time.
-When you are true to your values, life and work is good and fulfilling.
-Living your values means that you words match your deeds, which match your beliefs.
+Some of us like to do it from time to time, as others like to do this most of the time.
+When you are true to your values, life and work are good and fulfilling.
+Living your values means that your words match your deeds, which match your beliefs.
 When you are living in harmony with your values, you naturally have more energy.

 2 – It makes decision-making easier.